 Welcome to our website.
 We are family physicians, current and former professors of Family Medicine and Internal Medicine, and researchers from the United States, Canada, and Belgium who believe that goal-oriented care is a better way to provide healthcare, better for patients, better for clinicians, and a better way to organize a healthcare system.
 We hope the information and resources we have provided here will both convince you of that and help you implement this practical person-centered approach to care.
-If you have additional questions or need help, please contact any of us by e-mail at the addresses provided at the bottom of each page.
+If you have questions or need help, please reach out to any of us by e-mail at the addresses provided at the bottom of each page.

 While it is based on a simple principle—agree on the goals before considering interventions—its implications and impact on the entire healthcare system will be significant, including:

-- The nature and purpose of clinician-patient relationships and decision-making;
+• Clarifying the nature and purpose of clinician-patient relationships and decision-making;

-- The design of clinical record systems; and
+• Improving clinical record systems; and

-Person-centered care means that “individuals’ values and preferences are elicited and once expressed, guide all aspects of their health care, supporting their realistic health and life goals.
+“Person-centered care means that individuals’ values and preferences are elicited and once expressed, guide all aspects of their health care, supporting their realistic health and life goals.
 Person-centered care is achieved through a dynamic relationship among individuals, others who are important to them, and all relevant providers.
 This collaboration informs decision-making to the extent that the individual desires.”

-AGS Expert Panel on Person-Centered Care.
-J Am Geriatr Soc 2016; 2016: 15-18 https://agsjournals.onlinelibrary.wiley.com/doi/full/10.1111/jgs.13866
+American Geriatrics Society Expert Panel on Person-Centered Care.
+J Am Geriatr Soc 2016; 2016: 15-18. https://agsjournals.onlinelibrary.wiley.com/doi/full/10.1111/jgs.13866

-Person-centered care: “Integrated health care services delivered in a setting and manner that is responsive to individuals and their goals, values and preferences, in a system that supports good provider–patient communication and empowers individuals receiving care and providers to make effective care plans together.”
+“Integrated health care services delivered in a setting and manner that is responsive to individuals and their goals, values and preferences, in a system that supports good provider–patient communication and empowers individuals receiving care and providers to make effective care plans together.”

 Health is the ability to derive maximum benefit from life’s journey…a journey filled with both challenges and opportunities for pleasure, joy, fulfillment, and personal growth.